STEP (Grades 6–9)

 STEP offers students entering Grades 6–9 the chance to brush up on academic skills, further develop math and writing foundations, and explore new interests.
 Participants can design a full-day schedule by combining non-credit academic courses with weekly hands-on electives.
 Taught by a team of teachers, this program is crafted to resemble an enriching Middle School morning, with the option to add afternoon camp electives.
 These electives will include classes in the realms of science, art, cooking, and more.
 The program’s staff includes current and former Sidwell Friends faculty, faculty from area independent schools, and current students and alumnae as counselors.

 STEP will take place in the Sidwell Friends Upper School, utilizing classrooms and labs.
 The full day will include break time in the school’s café (the Fox Den) and lunch in the dining room.
-Lunch may be purchased separately ($5/day), and students may set up summer accounts for the Fox Den.
+Lunch may be purchased separately ($6/day).
 On Fridays, pizza and Italian ice are provided for lunch at no additional cost.

 The morning academic workshops (math options; language arts options) will run for all four weeks of the program.
 However, participants will be able to select different afternoon workshops for each of the four weeks, if they so choose.

 The program is also open to students coming from abroad.
 International students participating in STEP will interact with American students in both classroom and camp settings, with opportunities to improve English skills through academic classes and enriching workshops.

 |AM Only||9:00am – 12:00pm|

 |Extended Day||Visit our Extended Day page for information about before and after care.|

 Click here to view the complete schedule + workshop offering guide for Summer 2019.

 |12:00pm – 12:40pm||Lunch / AM Only campers go to carpool|